 The DB9's steel double-action-only trigger rides on dual connecting bars for a smooth, crisp 5-pound trigger.
 It uses steel single-stack magazines for a 6+1 capacity.
 Diamondback has struck a useful balance with its sights, which are low profile and visible at the same time.
 The safeties of the DB9 are internal.
 The pistol features Diamondback's patented "Zero Energy" striker system.
 Unlike other striker systems, where the striker rides under some degree of spring tension, this system has no tension on the striker until the trigger is pressed.
 The no-tension striker, combined with a mechanical striker block, keeps the striker away from the cartridge primer until the gun is purposely fired.

-The DB9 is a pistol that requires a firm grip to operate.
+At the Range The DB9 is a pistol that requires a firm grip to operate.
 This is not to say it's difficult to shoot—far from it.
 The shape and texture of the grip makes this peppy semi-auto manageable to work with, and the trigger is excellent.
 However, the heavy dual-recoil spring, unlike the lighter springs of .32s or .380s, requires a full-sized gun's level of pressure to rack back successfully.
 Although the test gun was not ammunition sensitive—it shot everything I fed it without any problems—it proved to be allergic to limp wrists.
 All semi-autos will jam if the shooter doesn’t provide the proper grip.
 I purposefully weakened my stance until I forced a jam, and the malfunction showed up sooner than it would with a .380 or .32 ACP.
 I conducted this exercise to make a point.
 A very light frame combined with a high-pressure round like the 9 mm needs the shooter to make up for the loss of frame weight with good, solid shooting technique.
 In other words, the gun ran without any problems when I was doing my job correctly.

 I think it's fair to say that most folks know a pocket pistol is not a target pistol.
 Compressing the features of a handgun to make it exceptionally portable sacrifices the grip size, sights, weight and barrel length needed for long-range accuracy.
 With that in mind, I went ahead and tested the DB9 from the bench with five-shot groups at 25 yards.
 At that range, groups hovered in the 4- to 5-inch range.
 Not bad for a pocket gun, but not reflective of this pistol's intended close-range defensive role.
 I pulled the targets up to 7 yards and started again.
 Winchester 147-grain PDX-1 hollow points produced the best-shot groups with a 1.75-inch average.
 Hornady 124-grain XTP hollow points produced 2.00-inch groups and Remington/UMC 115 grain hollow points 2.50-inch groups.
 The pistol provides plenty of accuracy for defensive applications.